 Toronto's many dance and music venues also host the crème de la crème of Canadian and international performers.
 Some of the best entertainment is in Toronto's comedy clubs, which have served as training grounds for stars such as Jim Carrey, Mike Myers, Dan Aykroyd, and John Candy.

-There's plenty going on at the Sony Centre for the Performing Arts -- formerly known as the Hummingbird Centre, Four Seasons Centre for the Performing Arts, Roy Thomson Hall, Massey Hall, the new and impressive Koerner Hall, and at other theaters around town.
+There's plenty going on at the Sony Centre for the Performing Arts (formerly known as the Hummingbird Centre), Four Seasons Centre for the Performing Arts, Roy Thomson Hall, Massey Hall, the acoustically perfect Koerner Hall, and at other theaters around town.

-Making Plans -- For listings of local performances and events, check out Where Toronto (www.where.ca/toronto) and Toronto Life (www.torontolife.com), as well as the Toronto Star (www.thestar.com).
-For up-to-the-minute lists of hot-ticket events, check out the free weeklies (and their informative websites) Now (www.nowtoronto.com) and The Grid (www.thegridto.com), available around town in newspaper boxes and at bars, cafes, and bookstores.
-The city website www.toronto.com also boasts lengthy lists of performances.
-Events of particular interest to the gay and lesbian community are listed in Xtra! (www.xtra.ca), another free weekly available in newspaper boxes and many bookstores.
-The Torontoist blog (www.torontoist.com) is also a great source for upcoming performances, while www.tobars.com/ covers the bar and club scene thoroughly.
+Making Plans -- For listings of local performances and events, check out Toronto Life, as well as the Toronto Star.
+For up-to-the-minute lists of hot-ticket events, check out the free weeklies (and their informative websites) Now, available around town in newspaper boxes and at bars, cafes, and bookstores.
+The city website also boasts lengthy lists of performances.
+Events of particular interest to the gay and lesbian community are listed in Xtra!, another free weekly available in newspaper boxes and many bookstores.
+BlogTO is also a great source for upcoming performances and events.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.